grpc/grpc-haskell/README.md

 The haskell library wraps the [C library](https://github.com/grpc/grpc).
 Only the client side of RPCs are supported.
 `grpc-haskell` does not generate the RPC stubs, nor does it handle proto serialization/deserialization.
+Projects that generate Haskell code for serialization/deserialization may also generate stubs that use `grpc-haskell`.

 Client side features;
  - [x] Low level API for client calls, streaming and unary.
  - [ ] Higher level client API.
- - [ ] Generate RPC stubs from proto files.

 ## License